Last Updated: 4/ 11/ 2023

 We guide you to make the most of your automatic stay and that the threatened foreclosure process will stop as soon as possible.

-3. Sell Your Home
+3. Sell Your Home As-is

 It will not be honored for you to get a black mark in front of your name.
 It robs you of your home and prevents the legal system from engaging you and your credit.

-In conclusion, you can’t afford to wait around until everything goes back to normal.
+You can’t afford to wait around until everything goes back to normal.
 Take control of your finances and get out of debt as soon as possible.
 Don’t let other people hold you back.
 Stop the negative cycle and start building a new financial future.

 Try to cut costs wherever you can, such as by reducing travel costs.
 But keep in mind that you’ll still need to live, so don’t expect to make major savings unless you also reduce your overall living expenses.